 Then came the challenging bit… the instructions to convert and assemble the carry box into two small dining tables.
 Look, we’re not built to put IKEA furniture together – just saying – so this took some careful navigation to get one part arranged, let alone four.
 After a barrel of laughs, we finally got it sorted, folding each individual dining table into the right shape.

-Between two people, the food servings per hamper were quite large and well portioned.
+Between two people, the ready made food servings – per picnic hamper – were quite large and well portioned.
 To start, there was cheese and crackers to share, marinated olives, and a spiced apple relish.

 Followed by two baguette rolls each; one filled with poached lobster, avocado, rocket, and chive and lemon mayonnaise.
 Whilst the other was smoked wagyu beef pastrami, coleslaw, pickles and Swiss cheese.
 I preferred the poached lobster more – not that I didn’t like the wagyu beef – but oh my.
 The poached lobster was absolutely delicious and I’d recommend you eat this baguette second, and indulge in the wagyu beef baguette first.